-Much of the code for this project has been already implemented in project 2, but you need to implement a linked list for the first time and this may turn out to be time consuming.
+Much of the code for this project has been already implemented in projects 2 and 3, but you need to implement a binary search tree for the first time and this may turn out to be time consuming.
+It is also your chance to fix any probelms that your previous implementations might have had.